simon-mcmahon/tafeqld-timetable-ics-parsing/README.md

 This project has a companion blog post on my blog [here](https://simonmcmahon.com/blog/tafe-timetable-python/).

+The repository contains sample copied text in the files `timetable-text-1week.txt`, `timetable-text-4week.txt` and `timetable-text-all.txt`.

 The website text output looks like this:

 ![website screenshot](/images/tafe-timetable-python/timetable.png)